27 Green Uses for Vintage Linens

 Reusable produce bags

 Linen is better than plastic because it naturally absorbs moisture and then releases it back into the food.
 It also keeps the food cool.
 It’s naturally antibacterial.
-Stitch up some reusable produce bags from thinner linen tablecloths, to take to the farmer’s market and the grocery store.
-Lighter weight tablecloth fabric won’t significantly increase the weight of your produce at the scale and will save plastic bags.
-Linen is breathable, and long lasting.
+Stitch up some reusable produce bags from thinner linen tablecloths or table runners, to take to the farmer’s market and the grocery store.
+Lighter-weight tablecloth fabric won’t significantly increase the weight of your produce at the scale and will save plastic bags.
+Linen is breathable and long-lasting.
 Make them last for years with French seams.
 Ideal sizes: 5 x 8 inches, 9 x 12 inches, 14 x 16 inches, and 20 x 14.
 You can decorate them with iron-on pictures or stamp them with fabric paints to make them prettier.
 Linen takes dyes and fabric paints well.

 Wrap your produce according to produce type when you get it home from the market, using linen bags and beeswax impregnated squares for longevity.